thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 as I often have short amounts of free time sitting in cafes, or train stations, etc.
 ```

+This is pretty clear, though some experience is required to pick up the contextual assumptions.
+A _short amount of time_ implies a fast drying medium (some ink types), and _travel_ rules out things like graphite pencils.
 They then outlined the main requirements and constraints, distilling them down till everyone was in agreement:

 ```